 Larkwire is a game that you play on your phone, tablet or on their website designed to help learn bird sounds.

 Like any game, the software recognizes as you get better and keeps challenging the user with different birds and challenging sounds.

-The days of listening to track after track of audio in my car are over!
+The days of listening to track after track of audio in my car are finished!
 And I could not be happier.
 Larkwire has taken the gamification concept and applied it to learning bird sounds.
-They created an extremely addicting game that can be accessed anywhere.
+They created an incredibly addicting game that can be accessed anywhere.